 A program of study should be declared upon enrollment in the College, but no later than one semester prior to graduation.
-Forms for declaring a program of study or changing from one program of study to another are available in the Center for Academic Advising.
+Forms for declaring a program of study or changing from one program of study to another are available in the Center for Academic Advising & Success or in the respective academic division.